 Holistic Recognition of Low Quality License Plates by CNN using Track Annotated Data [IWT4S-AVSS 2017]Abstract: This work is focused on recognition of license plates in low resolution and low quality images.
 We present a methodology for collection of real world (non-synthetic) dataset of low quality license plate images with ground truth transcriptions.
 Our approach to the license plate recognition is based on a Convolutional Neural Network which holistically processes the whole image, avoiding segmentation of the license plate characters.
 Evaluation results on multiple datasets show that our method significantly outperforms other free and commercial solutions to license plate recognition on the low quality data.
 To enable further research of low quality license plate recognition, we make the datasets publicly available.

-BoxCars: Improving Fine-Grained Recognition of Vehicles using 3D Bounding Boxes in Traffic Surveillance [arXiv]Abstract: In this paper, we focus on fine-grained recognition of vehicles mainly in traffic surveillance applications.
+BoxCars: Improving Fine-Grained Recognition of Vehicles using 3D Bounding Boxes in Traffic Surveillance [IEEE T-ITS 2018]Abstract: In this paper, we focus on fine-grained recognition of vehicles mainly in traffic surveillance applications.
 We propose an approach orthogonal to recent advancement in fine-grained recognition (automatic part discovery, bilinear pooling).
 Also, in contrast to other methods focused on fine-grained recognition of vehicles, we do not limit ourselves to frontal/rear viewpoint but allow the vehicles to be seen from any viewpoint.
 Our approach is based on 3D bounding boxes built around the vehicles.
 The bounding box can be automatically constructed from traffic surveillance data.
 For scenarios where it is not possible to use the precise construction, we propose a method for estimation of the 3D bounding box.
 The 3D bounding box is used to normalize the image viewpoint by unpacking the image into plane.
 We also propose to randomly alter the color of the image and add a rectangle with random noise to random position in the image during training Convolutional Neural Networks.
 We have collected a large fine-grained vehicle dataset BoxCars116k, with 116k images of vehicles from various viewpoints taken by numerous surveillance cameras.
 We performed a number of experiments which show that our proposed method significantly improves CNN classification accuracy (the accuracy is increased by up to 12 percent points and the error is reduced by up to 50% compared to CNNs without the proposed modifications).
 We also show that our method outperforms state-of-the-art methods for fine-grained recognition.

 Traffic Surveillance Camera Calibration by 3D Model Bounding Box Alignment for Accurate Vehicle Speed Measurement [CVIU]Abstract: In this paper, we focus on fully automatic traffic surveillance camera calibration which we use for speed measurement of passing vehicles.
 We improve over a recent state-of-the-art camera calibration method for traffic surveillance based on two detected vanishing points.
 More importantly, we propose a novel automatic scene scale inference based on matching bounding boxes of rendered 3D models of vehicles with detected bounding boxes in the image.
 The proposed method can be used from an arbitrary viewpoint and it has no constraints on camera placement.
 We evaluate our method on recent comprehensive dataset for speed measurement BrnoCompSpeed.
 Experiments show that our automatic camera calibration by detected two vanishing points method reduces the error by 50% compared to the previous state-of-the-art method.
 We also show that our scene scale inference method is much more precise (mean speed measurement error 1.10km/h) outperforming both state of the art automatic calibration method (error reduction by 86% — mean error 7.98km/h) and manual calibration (error reduction by 19% — mean error 1.35km/h).
 We also present qualitative results of automatic camera calibration method on video sequences obtained from real surveillance cameras on various places and under different lighting conditions (night, dawn, day).